Documentation forSolarWinds Observability SaaS

 Metric Units Description

-Health score.
-A health score provides real-time insight into the overall health and performance of your monitored entities.
-The health score is calculated based on anomalies detected for the entity, alerts triggered for the entity's metrics, and the status of the entity.
-The health score is displayed as a single numerical value that ranges from a Good (70-100) to Moderate (40-69) to Bad (0-39) distinction.
+Health state.
+The health state provides real-time insight into the overall health and performance of your monitored entities.
+The health state is determined based on anomalies detected for the entity, alerts triggered for the entity's metrics, and the status of the entity.
+The health state is displayed as one of the following four states and colors: Good, Moderate, Bad, or Unknown.
+You can determine the impact of the alerts, anomalies, and statuses on the health of an entity type by going to Settings > Health, and selecting a specific entity type.
+You can also customize the impact.

-To view the health score for AWS Application ELB entities in the Metrics Explorer, filter the sw.metrics.healthscore metric by entity_types and select awsapplicationelb.
+To view the health of AWS Application ELB entities in the Metrics Explorer, filter the sw.metrics.healthscore metric by entity_types and select awsapplicationelb.

 AWS.ApplicationELB.ActiveConnectionCount Count